AlexBugsHunter/QA-Portfolio/Projects/HiringRoom/US 01| TS 01 Successfully submitting an application|/US 01 | TS 01 | TC 02 - Validate error messages for invalid data in section 2.md

 GIVEN: The user is in the section 2 of the application

-WHEN: The user completed the required information with invalid data
+WHEN: The user completes the required information with invalid data

 THEN: Error messages appear